 The Learning Centre

 The Learning Centre will include a large, double height classroom with a vaulted ceiling tall enough to rig a mast.
 Classes for up to 30 children will include sailing theory, water safety and environmental studies.
 This space will have the flexibility to serve as a learning space, dining area, games room or community venue.
-A second classroom will also serve as a sensory room for those with autism spectrum disorder.
 The designs incorporate a high dependency heated changing room for children with severe disabilities.
 A veranda, extending out over the lake, will provide external seating for viewing and refreshments.
 Close by at the lakeside, wheelchair accessible pontoons and hoists will enable children with disabilities to use adapted craft for sailing, kayaking, canoeing, rowing and stand-up paddle-boarding.

 A separate beach, away from the boat launching area will provide easy water access for swimmers.
 This area will have its own shower facilities and a hoist will enable easy access to the water for those with limited mobility.